desbma/bdf/README.md

 [![Build status](https://github.com/desbma/bdf/actions/workflows/ci.yml/badge.svg)](https://github.com/desbma/bdf/actions)
 [![License](https://img.shields.io/github/license/desbma/bdf.svg?style=flat)](https://github.com/desbma/bdf/blob/master/LICENSE)

-`bdf` (Btrfs Duplicate Finder)
+Btrfs Duplicate Finder

 `bdf` is a simple tool to efficiently find identical files, candidates for [reflinking](https://btrfs.readthedocs.io/en/latest/Reflink.html), on Btrfs filesystems.

 In keeping with Unix philosophy, it does only one thing: find duplicates not yet reflinked.
 It does not deduplicate files, it is up to you to decide what to do with the identical files.
-It is very easy to use `bdf`'s output to deduplicate tghough, see [Auto deduplication](### Auto deduplication).
+It is very easy to use `bdf`'s output to deduplicate tghough, see [Auto deduplication](###auto-deduplication).

 Compared to alternative solutions, `bdf` is fast and simple.
 It does not store any state or database locally, and does not touch your files, you can even run it on a read only mounted filesystem.